Marcos-Iorio/Marcos-Iorio/README.md

 ## Hey there, I'm Marcos 👋

-I'm a Front-end developer working in Motorola.
+I'm a Software Engineer in Light It ⚡️.

-My Stack right now is: Typescript, Tailwind, Sass, Next, React.
+My Stack right now is: Typescript, Tailwind, Sass, Next, React, PHP, Laravel, MySQL, Docker.

-I'm eager to learn new technologies such as Go, C#, Python, RoR.
+I'm eager to learn new technologies such as Go, C#, Python.

 ## About me